karrick/gorpn/README.md

 ### With Variable Bindings

-For RPN expressions that do _not_ contain all the required data, and require variable bindings, provide them in the form of a map of string variable names to their respective numberical values.
+For RPN expressions that do _not_ contain all the required data, and require variable bindings, provide them in the form of a map of string variable names to their respective numerical values.

 ```Go
     expression, err := gorpn.New("12,age.*")